nabilelbajdi/pathfinder-game/README.md

 * Quests and puzzles to solve.
 * Clues and hints for progression.
 * Multiple endings based on player choices.

-## Support
-For any questions or assistance, please contact nabil.elbajdi@chasacademy.se

 ## Roadmap
 Future updates and releases may include the following: